techjuggernaut/bookFlightAPI/README.md

 # This is a flight REST API where users can be able to perform CRUD operations.
-I.e:

 <ul>
 <li> Create a flight </li>